Aedes triseriatus: Prevention and control

-A. triseriatus, along with many other Aedes species, prefers water containers for breeding.
+Aedes triseriatus, along with many other Aedes species, prefers water containers for breeding.
 This can be natural containers like tree holes, but they can also be found breeding in man-made containers.
 To control and prevent these mosquitoes from biting and transmitting disease, appropriate source reduction is necessary.
 A simple and cost-effective way to target mosquito breeding sites is to gain community involvement in eliminating standing water in each individual's backyard.
 This can be done by turning over temporary containers that hold water, covering containers that will permanently hold water, and removing trash (like bottle caps, bowls, toys, etc.) from the backyard.
 It can be difficult to remove important breeding spots like plant pots and bird baths, so community outreach and public education is essential to inform individuals on the effective way to manage breeding sites that will interrupt the mosquito development cycle.

 Other methods to take precaution against mosquitoes that are seeking humans for a blood meal are available.
-To prevent mosquito bites and the potential for disease transmission, insect repellents containing DEET, Picaridin, IR3535, Oil of lemon eucalyptus, Para-menthane-diol, and 2-undecanone can be utilized.
+To prevent mosquito bites and the potential for disease transmission, insect repellents containing DEET, Picaridin, IR3535, Oil of Lemon Eucalyptus, Para-menthane-diol, and 2-undecanone can be utilized.
 Furthermore, by wearing long-sleeves and long pants in addition to assuring proper screening at home, the prevention of mosquito bites can be maintained.

 Various mosquito traps can be used for the surveillance and control of A. triseriatus and other container-breeding Aedes species.
 Oviposition cups can be used to collect mosquito eggs.
 These cups are black plastic cups that are lined with seed germination paper or construction paper.
 Female mosquitoes will lay their eggs on the water line inside these cups, and the eggs will adhere to the paper.
 The paper can then be removed and taken to a laboratory for hatching, testing, or sampling.
 BG-Sentinel traps are traps that can be baited with CO2 and additional lures that target olfactory cues.
 Mosquitoes will be attracted to these lures, since they imitate the odors of the hosts they need for blood-feeding.
 Furthermore, CDC light traps use a battery-operated light source, CO2, and a fan that will attract and capture Aedes species effectively.